jrmatchett/arcgis-lite/README.md

-# Lightweight Implimentation of the ArcGIS REST API
+# Lightweight Implementation of the ArcGIS REST API

 This package contains code for working with the [ArcGIS REST API](https://developers.arcgis.com/rest/).
 No additional dependencies are required beyond the Python standard library.